 (c.1610 - 1685)

-Hark, shepherd swains (For the nativity of our most blessed saviour)
+Hark, shepherd swains (For the nativity of our most blessed Saviour)

 (S.S.T.T.B.Kbd.)

-Choir offer (PDF), €14.00 for 15 copies Buy this item
+Full score (PDF), €0.00 for unlimited copies Download this item

 Printable cover page (PDF), €0.00 for unlimited copies Download this item

 Christmas motet, written most probably for a one-to-a-part choir.
-The organ part lacks figuring in the source.
+The organ part lacks figuring in the manuscript source.

 Lyrics: Anon